andotherstuff/garland-protocol/garland-v0.1.md

 - Directory structure depth or breadth
 - What fraction is user data vs. metadata

 This uniformity has costs.
-Small files incur substantial padding overhead-a 1 KiB file stored in a 256 KiB block wastes 99.6% of the space, and after erasure coding with overhead factor 1.5x, that 1 KiB file consumes 384 KiB of storage across servers.
+Small files incur substantial padding overhead: a 1 KiB file stored in a 256 KiB block wastes 99.6% of the space, and after erasure coding with overhead factor 1.5x, that 1 KiB file consumes 384 KiB of storage across servers.
 This design accepts that tradeoff.
 Systems requiring efficient small-file storage should consider alternative approaches, but such optimizations necessarily leak information about file sizes.

 ---